• Skip to primary navigation

 This post may contain affiliate links.
 Click here to find out more about this.

-Marketing for national and local Businesses have been hit by three different paradigm shifts at once: COVID-19, a staggering economic hit, and working from home.
-The best thing for you to focus on now is Marketing outreach through tools you can use at home and leads you already have.
+Three different paradigm shifts have hit marketing for national and local businesses at once: COVID-19, a staggering economic hit, and working from home.
+The best thing for you to focus on is marketing outreach through tools you can use at home and leads you already have.
 Here are the reasons Why Email Marketing is Important in the midst of COVID-19.

 Why Email Marketing Should Be Your Top Priority